weaveworks-experiments/flux-classic/index.md

 manage whether flux routes request to the new version, the old version, or load balances across both.
 And it helps you watch for signs of trouble as you switch over.

-Flux is not a platform, and does not require changes to your application code.
-It can work with other Docker-based tooling, such as container schedulers.
-It is agnostic about what Docker network plugin you use, if any.